BIMSBbioinfo/pigx/README.md

 # PiGx SARS-CoV-2 Wastewater Sequencing Pipeline

-**Copyright 2021: Altuna Akalin, Jan Drohmen, Miriam Faxel, Rafael Cuadrat, Ricardo Wurmus, Vic-Fabienne Schumann.**
+**Copyright 2021: Altuna Akalin, Jan Dohmen, Miriam Faxel, Rafael Cuadrat, Ricardo Wurmus, Vic-Fabienne Schumann.**
 **This work is distributed under the terms of the GNU General Public License, version 3 or later.
 It is free to use for all purposes.**

 -----------